GlenKPeterson/Paguro/README.md

 #FAQ

-##Q: How does this compare to pcollections?
+##Q: How does this compare to PCollections?

-[pcollections](http://pcollections.org/) competes only with UncleJim's first bullet point: immutable collections.
+[PCollections](http://pcollections.org/) competes only with UncleJim's first bullet point: immutable collections.
-Clojure's vector (list) and hashMap/hashSet have "big O of log base 32 of n" asymptotic performance, which theoretically scales better than the binary tree structures it looks like pcollections uses (those are log base 2 of n).
+Clojure's vector (list) and hashMap/hashSet have "big O of log base 32 of n" asymptotic performance, which theoretically scales better than the binary tree structures it looks like PCollections uses (those are log base 2 of n).

 ![Graph of Log base 32 (red) vs. Log base 2 (blue)](logBase2VsLogBase32.png)